ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 ================================

-Ansible can connect to UNIX Systems Services to bring your Ansible Automation strategy to IBM Z.
+Ansible can connect to UNIX System Services to bring your Ansible Automation strategy to IBM Z.
 This enables development and operations automation on IBM Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment with the easy-to-use Ansible platform.

-Ansible and UNIX Systems Services
+Ansible and UNIX System Services
 ---------------------------------
-UNIX Systems Services can support the required dependencies for an Ansible managed node including running python and spawning interactive shell processes through SSH connections.
+UNIX System Services can support the required dependencies for an Ansible managed node including running python and spawning interactive shell processes through SSH connections.
-Ansible can target UNIX Systems Services nodes to modify files, directories, etc. through built-in Ansible community modules.
+Ansible can target UNIX System Services nodes to modify files, directories, etc. through built-in Ansible community modules.
-Further, anything that one can do by typing command(s) into the UNIX Systems Services shell can be captured and automated in an Ansible playbook.
+Further, anything that one can do by typing command(s) into the UNIX System Services shell can be captured and automated in an Ansible playbook.

 To learn more about z/OS managed nodes,